Seal Cove, Fortune Bay, Newfoundland and Labrador

 Seal Cove is a town in the Canadian province of Newfoundland and Labrador, located on Fortune Bay.
-The town had a population of 100 in the 2021 Census.
-The population of Seal Cove, Fortune Bay has fallen to approximately 100 largely due to outmigration for education and other work-related pursuits.
+The town had a population of 215 in the 2021 Census.
+The population of Seal Cove, Fortune Bay has fallen to approximately 215 largely due to outmigration for education and work-related pursuits.
 The town was incorporated in 1972.
+The town is 230 km southwest of Grand Falls-Windsor.

 Historically, residents earned a living by fishing and logging for the large pulp and paper companies located in Central and Western parts of the province.
 In recent years there has been a greater dependency on work in the construction industry.